sanketkumaronline/Election_Analysis/README.md

 This script can be used to analyze not only the current Congressional elections but any other elections with few modifications.
 For e.g.:

  1. The script can be used for *Senatorial Elections*.
-In this case, we will have senatorial districts instead of counties.
-However, the basic code will remain the same with few minor changes.
+In this case, we will have data for  senatorial districts instead of congressional districts/precincts.
+However, the basic code will remain the same because the method used to determine the winner is same in both types of elections.
+I.e. based on popular votes.
+The script will still be able to count the number (and percentage) of votes for each candidate.
+Also, the script will be able to determine the counties or citites with hightest turnout.
+Only this case the number of counties in each senatorial district will be different from those in congressional district.

-    * The variables and data structures will have descriptive names indicating that these represent senatorial districts instead of counties.
-    * In print statements, we can substitute "County" with "Senatorial District".
-    * No changes will be required for counting votes (and percentage of votes) for each candidate.
-The code to determine the winner will also remain the same.

  Similarly, the script can be used for *Local Elections* as well.
+In this case, instad of counties, we will have zones.

  2. In an election, there are different types of *voting methods*.
 For e.g., in the Congressional Elections analyzed earlier, there were three voting methods:
     * Mail-In Ballots